 You need to decide how much profit you would like to make on each tour and there are a few ways of doing so.
 The most common way of deciding on a profit margin is by using the cost-plus pricing method.
 You simply take the cost of running your tours or activities and add $X or X% to your cost.
 X will be the profit you wish to make.
-Read this article for a more in-depth explanation on these different forms of pricing.

 When figuring out how much to profit you should aim to make, it would be wise to consider the following: